TomiIsojarvi/CO2-Finland/README.md

 Select the start date and end date.
 Select whether you want the data to be shown starting from the start date or from the end date.

 ##### Average Filter
-Can be used to average and filter data by an hour, day, or month. `None` means that no Average Filter is been used.
+Can be used to average and filter data by an hour, day, or month.
+Advanced Filter is turned off by default (`None`).

 ##### Time interval
 The inital time interval data to be shown on screen. `All` automatically shows all data at the same time.